hyosung11/Launch-School/Courses/journal.md

 11:56 I have to pee and feeling annoyed by the use of the node console examples in the assignment.
 Go pee now.

 12:26 Did a hypnosis session during my NSDR time.

+13:14 In the middle of PEDAC study session.
+It's fun.
+How is Laurent?

+14:19 After a lunch break going to play ping pong with Louis.
+Bye!